BBMRI-ERIC/miabis/Structured Data/README.md

-# Structured Attributes
+# Structured Data

-A structured attributes is a set of attributes grouped together and used to describe the same subject in more detail.
+Structured data is a set of attributes grouped together and used to describe the same subject in more detail.
-These structured attributes are re-used across different MIABIS components.
+Structured data are re-used across different MIABIS components.
-The attributes which make up the structured attributes are described here together with their entity-specific attribute codes.
+The attributes which make up the structured data are described here together with their entity-specific attribute codes.

 * [Anatomical Site](Anatomical%20Site.md)